Pathways: Year 9 and Year 11

 Gladesmore Community School is keen to support its pupils to make informed choices about their future.
-Our progressive and developmental Careers education programme provides information and support for pupils throughout their career, however, we recognise that at key points, pupils will need further guidance.
+Our progressive and developmental careers education programme provides information and support for pupils throughout their five years at Gladesmore, however, we recognise that at key points, pupils will need targeted guidance.

 Pathways in Year 9

 At the end of Year 9, pupils and parents are asked to make a guided choice regarding their GCSE subjects.
 In preparation for this important decision, pupils will all receive:

 - A series of Pathways preparation lessons encouraging them to reflect on their future plans and the factors which ought to be influencing their decisions

 - Assemblies which outline the KS4 Curriculum offered by each subject

 - A presentation from one of our partner institutions on the vocational opportunities available at Key Stage 4

 - A comprehensive booklet which outlines the curriculum offer and the types of skills which pupils will need to be successful in these subjects

 - A Parents’ evening where pupils can discuss their ideas and receive input from teachers

 - An individual interview with a senior member of staff to ensure that pupils fully understand what they are choosing